secure-software-engineering/DroidBench/README.md

 * **Button2**: Only clicking buttons in a specific order leads to a data leak.
 * **LocationLeak1**: Registers a listener for location updates, stores the value and leaks it later in the lifecycle.
 * **LocationLeak2**: Similar to LocationLeak1, but the activity class directly implements the callback interface.
+* **LocationLeak3**: Similar to LocationLeak1, but the callback handler is in a dedicated class decoupled from the activity using an interface.
 * **MethodOverride1**: Overwrites an internal Android method to hide a leak.
+* **MultiHandlers1**: Contains two activities and two handlers that do not leak any data if the correct activity is used with the correct handler.

 Field and Object Sensitivity
 ----------------------------